 Take the kids on a guided horseback ride in Kings Canyon National Park.
 Ride through the forest of the Giant Sequoias on a one or two-hour ride.

-Grant Grove Stables and Cedar Grove Stables both offer guided horseback riding from early June until mid October.
+Grant Grove Stables and Cedar Grove Stables both offer guided horseback riding from early June until mid-October.

-Fishing—Fishing is allowed in the Sequoia and Kings Canyon National Parks though anglers are required to carry a California fishing license.
-And fishing licenses are not available in the park.
+Fishing is allowed in the Sequoia and Kings Canyon National Parks, though anglers are required to carry a California fishing license.
+Some of the best places include Hume Lake, Lewis Creek and Bubbs Creek.

 Junior Ranger Badges in Sequoia and Kings Canyon National Park